 Just a short walk or drive from the center of Bloomington is the popular Miller Park Zoo, where your group can check out animals from around the world, including the New Guinea singing dog, two-toed sloths, scarlet ibises, and Sumatran tigers.
 Just to the north in Normal is Anderson Park and Aquatic Center, which always promises fun for all ages.
 With three pools, including two waterslides, a diving board and plenty of water toys, you can easily spend the day there; outside of the pools is an additional 13 acres of ball fields, courts and picnic grounds.

 Why not get a taste for the local history and culture while in Bloomington-Normal?
 The Bloomington Center for the Performing Arts hosts an array of events and performances, so be sure to check out what’s playing when you’re in town.
 The McLean County Museum of History is a fun way to learn about local history; the first floor’s Route 66 Visitors’ Center’s “Crusin’ with Lincoln” exhibit spotlights the “Mother Road” and Abraham Lincoln’s life in his home state.

-Click the Instant Info Logo to let us connect you with Bloomington-Normal
+Let us connect you with Bloomington-Normal

 Sports Marketing Manager

 - Public relations/media coverage; social media marketing for events; signage

 The Bloomington-Normal Area Convention and Visitors Bureau and Sports Commission are valuable assets to the planning and coordination of the Illinois High School Association Girls Basketball State Finals.
 This tremendous support from the volunteers and Bloomington-Normal communities helps to forge unforgettable memories on and off the court for the competing teams, their fans, and school administrators.

 – Beth Sauser, Assistant Executive Director, Illinois High School Association